 Nordson (NDSN) Market Cap 1984–2026

-As of January 27, 2026, Nordson had a market cap of $15.22 billion, which increased by 0.73% compared to the previous trading day.
+As of April 28, 2026, Nordson had a market cap of $15.72 billion, which decreased by 0.57% compared to the previous trading day.
 Market capitalization, often referred to as market cap, represents the total value of a company's outstanding shares on the stock market and is a common measure of its overall size and valuation.

 Nordson logo